kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 </style>

 Google is a company that does a lot of things.
-But what is **Google really good at** and became a household name for is **search where it commands 90+% market share**.
+But what is **Google really good at** and became a household name for is **search** where it commands **90+% market share**.

-Google is doing so many things at once that the management decided to reorganize its organizational structure in 2015 and created holding company **Alphabet** that currently owns Google as its subsidiary together with all the other different businesses that were part of Google has and they started calling them "Other Bets."
+Google is doing so many things at once that the management decided to reorganize its structure in 2015 and created holding company **Alphabet** that currently owns Google as its subsidiary together with all the other different businesses that were part of Google and they started calling them "Other Bets."

 However, **none of the Alphabet's "Other Bets" holdings is earning any significant revenues so far**.
 Quite frankly if you talk about Alphabet, you talk about Google and vice versa.
-All the talk about self-driving cars, hot air balloons providing internet, mosquito elimination, etc. so far did not translate into financial results.
+All the talk about self-driving cars, hot air balloons providing internet, mosquito elimination and other similar projects so far did not translate into financial results.

 In this article, I will walk you through the Alphabet's annual report to see how it is generating its income.
 First few paragraphs summarize its annual earnings reports with more detail breakdown later.

 ## How Does Google/Alphabet Make Money?

-Google (Alphabet) is active in many areas, but it's main source of income is digital advertising. **Advertising made 85% of $137bn of Alphabets revenues** in 2018.
+Google (Alphabet) is active in many areas, but its main source of income is digital advertising. **Advertising made 85% of $137bn of Alphabets revenues** in 2018.

 Google is earning money from advertising mainly by **selling ads on its own sites** (they call them Google properties).
 It is not only Google.com search but also Gmail, Google Maps, YouTube, Google Play.
 Revenue from Google properties **makes the majority (70%) of Google's revenues.**